 Use sweetened shredded coconut.
 For a contrast of texture and color, I toasted only half of the coconut.
 You can leave the coconut plain or toast it all—the decision is yours.
 You can also use unsweetened coconut too.

 Don’t like coconut?
 Use sliced almonds as the nest instead!

 And you know what would launch the cuteness factor into overdrive?
 Adding chick PEEPS!
-Your adorable Easter dessert = winning.

-It’s, like, double dessert because after you inhale the cake, you get a pile of Easter candies. 🙂
+It’s basically double dessert because after you inhale the cake, you get a pile of Easter candies. 🙂

 Coconut Easter Nest Cake